 They wait for he who would drop it like it's hot whilst the pimp's in the crib.

-- Real Life Comics extrapolates the generational evolution of electronic technology in popular music here.
+- Real Life Comics extrapolates the generational evolution of electronic technology in popular music here: In order, characters complain about music being used without instruments (synthesizers being introduced), without actual singing (autotune), without actual people (computers procedurally generating music), and finally the ability of music to be played at all (due to oppression by robot overlords).
 Counts as a Famous, Famous, Fictional, among other things.

 - xkcd listed all the fluids in a human body, ending with gin.
 Although, since it's riffing on a famous Winston Churchill speech, gin should probably be higher on the list.